kadereub/machine-learning-resources/README.md

 # Reinforcement Learning Resources
 Contains some useful online deep reinforcement learning (RL) resources.
-These are just some of the resources that I stumbled across whle in search of a better understanding of the field.
+These are just some of the resources that I came across while in search of a better understanding of the field.

 ## YouTube Video Resources